Broodmare Care Schedule: Winter Health Checks

 - A mare in moderate to fleshy condition will be better prepared to provide adequate milk for her growing foal and will breed back quicker than a thin mare.

 - A mare should have at least a body condition score of 5.
 She should have a level back and slight fat cover over the ribs, and fat should be evident along the sides of her neck and behind her shoulder.
+(Learn more about body condition scores.)

 - A mare should not be rolling fat, because fat mares tend to produce less milk than moderately fleshy mares, and their foals gain less weight.